YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NETDBOPNERR, Error while attempting to open database across net

-Run Time Error: This indicates that the GT.M encountered an error when it attempted to open a database that is on a remote node served by a GT.CM server.
+Run Time Error: This indicates that the YottaDB encountered an error when it attempted to open a database that is on a remote node served by a GT.CM server.

 Action: Review subsequent message(s) to determine the nature of the problem.